Photo by Alex Greenspan

 Thinking about applying for a PhD/Masters/Internship/PostDoc in HCI at Berkeley?

-Next year, I will be looking for strong PhD students in the areas of programming tools, design tools for digital fabrication, and IOT systems.
-I am also looking for postdocs to join the TerraSwarm and SITP projects.
+I am looking for strong PhD and postdocs students in the areas of programming tools, programming education, design tools for digital fabrication, and IOT systems.
+Berkeley's graduate application deadline is 15 Dec 2016.
+Postdoc candidates should get in touch with me directly via email.
 If you are from Germany, you can apply as a DAAD-sponsored postdoc working with me through ICSI.

 Undergraduate Cal Student interested in (Interface) Design?